This document is effective from September 2020.

 - The player’s gender

-This data is used by the ECF and independent organisers to ensure players can enter into particular sections; e.g. age-restricted junior or senior events, or gender-specific events.
+This data is used by the ECF and independent organisers to ensure players can enter particular sections, e.g. age-restricted junior or senior events, or gender-specific events.

 The submission of a date of birth for any player not already registered with FIDE is a necessary condition of submission of results for FIDE rating.
 This data will be passed to FIDE and the player’s year of birth will be publicly accessible on the FIDE website, but the data will not otherwise be published.